IBM/terraform-aws-gdp/examples/collector/README.md

 After you have verified the parameters, save the file and exit the editor.

-### 1.2 Prepare the connection to Aggregator
+### 1.2 Prepare the connection to Central Manager

-In AWS, locate the IP address of the Aggregator you want this Collector to be registered to.
+In AWS, locate the IP address of the Central Manager you want this Collector to be registered to.

 Locate this file and edit it: